-Over 10 years, through her engagement with the Community Foundation for Southern Arizona, Claudia led a series of initiatives to examine and question existing institutional frameworks, increasing equity of all types throughout the myriad ways in which the foundation stewards over $155m dollars in assets for the benefit of Tucson and the Arizona border communities.
+In addition to her long-term commitment to Amistades, over the course of a decade engaging directly with private foundations, Claudia led a series of initiatives to examine and question equity within existing institutional frameworks.
+Her work increased equity of all types throughout the myriad ways in which a foundation stewards over $155m dollars in assets for the benefit of Tucson and the Arizona border communities.
 Claudia also founded the Latino Community Fund, the first initiative in Tucson and Southern Arizona to support Latino-led, Latino-serving nonprofits that create lasting change through social justice and racial equity.
 This work culminated in her appointment as the first Latina and youngest Chairperson of the Board in the foundation’s history.

 As a long-time strategy advisor and implementer with more than 20 social sector organizations, Claudia developed and implemented structural and procedural improvement processes to professionalize nonprofit services.
 Her client organizations - spanning faith-based, Black, Latino, Tribal, philanthropic, civic, and gender-driven priorities - represent Claudia’s inclusive philosophy, and her consistent drive to harness the power of the nonprofit sector in efficient and professional ways.